LuisDavidTF/smart-recipe-planner/README.md

 ## Features

-*   User authentication (login, logout, registration)
+*   **User Authentication:** Secure user registration, login, and logout functionality.
-*   Create, read, update, and delete recipes
+*   **Recipe Management:** Users can create, view, update, and delete their own recipes.
-*   Generate new recipes using AI
+*   **AI-Powered Recipe Generation:** Generate new and creative recipes based on user prompts.
-*   Browse a feed of recipes
+*   **Interactive Recipe Feed:** Browse a dynamic feed of recipes from all users.
-*   View individual recipes
+*   **Modal Views:** View recipe details in a non-intrusive modal window for a seamless experience.
-*   User-friendly and responsive interface
+*   **Responsive Design:** A user-friendly interface that works on all devices.

 ## Tech Stack